Every student and member of staff at Oakwood Park belongs to a House. Our 5 houses are all connected to the history of the school and Maidstone.

-Broughton – Mayor of Maidstone signatory of Charles 1st Death Warrant
+Broughton –The Mayor of Maidstone who signed Charles 1st death warrant

-Fisher – The Archbishop who led the Dedication Service at the office opening of the school on this site.
+Fisher – The Archbishop who led the Dedication Service at the official opening of the school on this site in 1959.

 Hazlitt – The playwright, essayist and social commentator

-Sadler – An old boy who went on to play for Manchester United and England.
+Sadler – An old boy who went on to play football for Manchester United and England.

-Wilberforce – Politician who was influential in abolishing the Slave Trade and has family contact with East Farleigh
+Wilberforce – A significant politician who was influential in abolishing the Slave Trade and has family contact with East Farleigh